 What to See in Squamish

 Driving from Vancouver, just before you reach Squamish, there is beautiful Shannon Falls which is great for photos, a walk and picnics.
 There is also the Stawamus Chief which is a giant granite rock mountain that’s excellent for climbing.
-The mountain has routes for experts as well as for regular folk who want a challenge.
+The mountain has routes for experts as well as for regular folks who want a challenge.

 The waterfalls at Shannon Falls Provincial Park are a sight to see, being one of BC’s highest.
 The view from the top of the Stawamus Chief is equally stunning as well.
 It’s well worth the climb (from the easier back route, not the one straight up the cliffs at the front).
 Right close by too is the Sea to Sky Gondola, in case you don’t want to walk up to see the views.